Anujverma89/cheetsheets/README.md

 ## I'm Anuj passionate Techie who loves coding and exploring technical stuffs whenever time permits.

-### As a gesture of support to everyone like me who loves Learning and exploring things, I have accumulated all my learnings at a place and gave it a name cheetsheet.
+### As a gesture of support to everyone like me who loves learning and exploring things, I have accumulated all my learnings at a place and gave it a name cheetsheet.

 ## Things you can do with this repository :
 * Star it ⭐.